 Yaniv Masjedi: You’re right, Jim.
 We’re in the era of the customer right now.
 But most companies are failing at to communicate and engage with customers.
 That’s why customer-centric collaboration and the tools to support it are so important.

 Related: The state of an organization’s communications is crucial to its bottom line.
 This may not always be top of mind for business leaders.
 In fact, Aragon Research explains people-centric collaboration as seamless communication and collaboration.
 With technology, our means of communication should also advance to meet the demand.
-According to our business communications survey, respondents said communications issues have resulted in massive churn.
+According to our business communications trends, respondents said communications issues have resulted in massive churn.

 Why Does This Matter?

 A company’s revenue, reputation, and relevance depend on how it treats customers.
-Satisfied customers lead to higher profits, stronger brand trust, and sustainable growth.
+Satisfied customers lead to higher profits, brand trust, and sustainable growth.

 Furthermore, happy customers tend to share their experiences through word of mouth or on social media.
 The evolution of organizational structures shows how important a customer-centric culture is.
 From startups to global enterprises, customer-focused departments and roles have sprouted like mushrooms.

 Top Challenges in Creating a Customer-Centric Culture